Forever-ecommerce/.github/profile/README.md

 ---

 ## **✨ Features**
-List the standout features of your project.
-This is where you can highlight what makes your project unique or powerful.

 	•	Tech Stack: Built with React.js for a dynamic frontend, Node.js and Express for a robust backend, and MongoDB for scalable data storage.
 	•	Multiple Payment Methods: Seamless integration with Stripe and Razorpay for secure transactions, plus a cash-on-delivery option to accommodate diverse customer preferences.